Kokostino/Data-Projects/README.md

 - **Aesthetics.ipynb**:<br />
   **Goal**: Order images by similarity of their dominant colours for aesthetics.<br />
-  **Method**: Finding the dominant colours in images using KMeans, calculating distances in Cielab colour space using Cielab ΔE* CIEDE2000 to account for distances as perceived by the   human eye.
+  **Method**: Finding the dominant colours in images using KMeans, calculating distances in Cielab colour space using the metric Cielab ΔE* CIEDE2000 to account for distances as perceived by the   human eye.

 - **Animal_Attacks_in_North_America.ipynb**:<br />
   **Goal**: Get some idea about the local distribution of fatal animal attacks in North America.<br />